Haas F1 inks MoneyGram to 3-year title sponsorship deal - WHIZ News

 Eight months after Haas F1 hastily pulled Russian sponsorship off its cars following Russia’s invasion of Ukraine, the team has a new title sponsor.

-Even better for Haas, the only American-owned team in Formula One will now be backed by a global company headquartered in Dallas, Texas.
+Even better for Haas, the only American-owned team in Formula One will be backed by a global company headquartered in Dallas.

-It is a three-year entitlement deal, the Associated Press has learned, and gives the Haas team an American-based anchor as the team continues to fend off bigger F1 organizations tapping into the North American market.
+It is a three-year entitlement deal, The Associated Press has learned, and gives the Haas team an American-based anchor as it continues to fend off bigger F1 organizations tapping into the North American market.

 “This was the best sponsor for us,” Guenther Steiner, team principal of Haas, told the AP. ”We had interest, serious interest, from another company and we chose MoneyGram and one of the reasons was because the other company was not American.